GuidanceOfGrace/CLASSIC-Fallout4/Readme.md

 ===========================================================================
 # CHANGELOG #

-// Future updates will likely take much longer due to lack of feedback / data for some crash errors.
+(Future updates will likely take much longer due to lack of feedback / data for some crash errors.)
-// Porting Auto-Scanner to Skyrim will be next.
-If you're reading this and want to help, let me know.
+(Porting Auto-Scanner to Skyrim will be next.
+If you're reading this and want to help, let me know.)

 5.15
 * MAIN SCRIPT *